Aproach to all objects is by cognition.

 codes physical, psychological, intellectual and spiritual objects on the level of conscious perception, re-

-collection, conception, intention and operation.
+collection, conception, intention, operation and application.

 5a2) Consciousness is neuronal bio-chemo--electro-magnetic sensory awareness of a short term focused

 item and a long term present background screen, serving as a workbench for mental processing.

 5a3) Homo cognitus has formed out anthropological behavior patterns of eg